David Huddleston: Television

 Huddleston resumed his television career with roles in various television movies, among them Heatwave!
 (1974), The Oregon Trail (1976), Shark Kill (1976), Kate Bliss and the Ticker Tape Kid (1978), Family Reunion (1981), Computercide (1982), and M.A.D.D.: Mothers Against Drunk Driving (1983).
 For much of the 1980s, Huddleston also starred in a series of television commercials for the Citrus Hill brand of orange juice.
-Huddleston's post-Santa Claus: The Movie career found him making occasional co-starring roles, in Spot Marks the X, Finnegan Begin Again, Frantic, Life with Mikey, The Big Lebowski in which he played the title role, and G-Men from Hell.
 Later, he also had a recurring role as Albert "Gramps" Arnold, the paternal grandfather of the protagonist in The Wonder Years.
 Huddleston appeared on Star Trek: The Next Generation as the train conductor in the episode "Emergence".
 He also appeared twice on The West Wing as Max Lobell, a Republican Senator who allies with Jed Bartlet on the issue of campaign finance reform.

+Theatre

-His performance as Benjamin Franklin in a Boston stage production of 1776 is referenced in the book Assassination Vacation by Sarah Vowell, referring to him as "the actor who played the Big Lebowski in The Big Lebowski."
-In 2009, he appeared in the thriller Locker 13.
-Huddleston was also featured in the 2010 special It's Always Sunny in Philadelphia: It's a Very Sunny Christmas released directly to DVD, Blu-ray, and digital download.
+Among his Broadway theatre roles, Huddleston starred in productions of The First (1981), Death of a Salesman (1984), Abe Lincoln in Illinois (1993-94), and as Benjamin Franklin in 1776 (1997-98).
+His performance as Franklin in a later Boston run of 1776 is referenced in the book Assassination Vacation by Sarah Vowell, referring to him as "the actor who played the Big Lebowski in The Big Lebowski."
+For his portrayal of Charley in Death of a Salesman, he was nominated for a Drama Desk Award for Outstanding Featured Actor in a Play in 1984.

+Huddleston also appeared in touring productions of The Music Man, Mame, and A Funny Thing Happened on the Way to the Forum.

+Personal life

+Huddleston was married three times.
+At the time of his passing, he was married to casting director Sarah Koeppe.
+His son Michael Huddleston (1951-2021) was also an actor.